kylebebak/questionnaire/README.md

     print(q, a)
 ```

-As you can see, the answers are always printed to stdout as JSON, but they're also returned  as an ordered dictionary (a Python `OrderedDict` to be exact).
+As you can see, the answers are always printed to stdout, but they're also returned as an ordered dictionary (a Python `OrderedDict` to be exact).

 What does this mean?
 If you don't want to write Python code, you can write a standalone questionnaire that just pipes its answers to another program for handling.
 If you want to handle them in the same script, you get back a nice `OrderedDict` with all the answers!

-Also, did you notice the `dump_to_array=True` argument?
+Also, did you notice the `out_type='array'` argument?
 This prints the answers as a JSON array instead of a JSON object.
 This guarantees parsing the answers doesn't screw up their order, although it might make parsing more cumbersome.

+#### Plain Text
+If you want plan on piping the results of a questionnaire to a shell script, you might want plain text instead of JSON.
+Just pass `out_type='plain'` when you instantiate your `Questionnaire`.
+The answers will be printed to stdout as plain text, one answer per line.

 ![](https://raw.githubusercontent.com/kylebebak/questionnaire/master/examples/activities_client.gif)